You can have it all, just not all at the same time.

 Having it all seems unattainable.

-Those following a spiritual calling have renounced sensual pleasures and material possessions to shed their temptations.
+Those following a spiritual calling may have renounced sensual pleasures and material possessions.
 However, those of us living and working in modern society struggle between what we perceive to be a spiritual path and the trappings of the material world.
+In our quest and desire to have it all, we may experience guilt, shame, or the need to justify our wants.

-Some alls will be with us for a lifetime, and others not.
+Some alls will be with us for a lifetime, and others will not.

-As with the seasons, there is a time for planting, growing, and harvesting: there is a time for all to come to fruition and then fade away.
+As with the seasons, there is a time for planting, growing, and harvesting; there is a time for all to come to fruition and then fade away.
 What was once my most fervent all may now be a distant memory.

 Defining what it all means to us happens when we change our perspective.

-These two components comprise attaining it all; mindset and math.
+These two components comprise attaining it all: mindset and math.

 First is the mindset: If we think we cannot have it all, then we cannot.
 Period.
 Letting go of limitations within our own beliefs is a crucial step.
 It takes opening our minds to the possibility of abundance.